 Ashwagandha has been shown to significantly impact athletic performance by improving heart and lung capacity, while increasing energy levels.
 Not only is this useful for the purposes of exercise, it is also helpful for people who struggle with their energy levels or those with fatigue-related conditions.

 Ashwagandha has been shown to stabilise blood sugar levels, reducing blood sugar when it's too high or increasing it if too low.
 This is an example of the herb’s adaptogenic effect.
 Considering the evidence of the impact on blood sugar levels in diseases such as depression and dementia, this herb can have a profound impact on health.

 The active ingredients in ashwagandha, called withanamides, have shown protective effects against B-amyloid-induced plaques in Alzheimer’s Disease.
 This is thought to be due to the natural antioxidants found in ashwagandha that scavenge free radicals to prevent cell damage.
 Studies also show promising results of ashwagandha’s protective effects against Parkinson’s Disease.

 5. Immune boosting and anti-inflammatory

-It has also demonstrated excellent immune boosting effects on our immune system.
-It's been shown to encourage anti-inflammatory and disease fighting immune cells that help to ward off illness.
+It has also demonstrated excellent immune-boosting effects on our immune system.
+It has been shown to encourage anti-inflammatory and disease-fighting immune cells that help to ward off illness.
 As Ashwagandha has potent anti-inflammatory properties it is very useful in painful conditions such as arthritis.
 As the herb is rich in iron it also contributes to red blood cell count.

 For more on reducing stress and promoting a happier sense of being through nutrition, see '5 Ways to optimise your energy and beat fatigue', 'Stress and hormone balance' and '5 Ways to combat headaches'